Interlisp/Interlisp.github.io/content/en/medley/using/running/running-on-win.md

  2. Run Medley on Windows System for Linux (WSL)
  3. Run the 'native' Medley Windows app (which uses cygwin behind the scenes)

-These three ways result in (nearly) identical Medley experiences, but differ in the if and how Medley is installed and run.
+These three ways result in (nearly) identical Medley experiences, but differ in how Medley is installed and run.

 Medley Online requires nothing to be installed on your local machine.
 Instead, Medley is run in the cloud and accessed from a browser running on Windows.
-Medley Online is best from users wanting to try Medley out without having to install anything on Windows.
+Medley Online is best for users wanting to try Medley out without having to install anything on Windows.
 It is not well-suited to significant software development using Medley.

 Medley on WSL involves installing and maintaining the WSL subsystem within Windows.
 And when installing and using Medley on WSL you are working within Linux.
 Some familiarity with Linux and the Linux command line is helpful.
 Medley on WSL is best for users who are running WSL anyway and/or prefer working in a Linux environment.

 Medley 'native' works within the ordinary Windows environment.
 Installation uses standard Windows installer and you start Medley from a standard Command (or Powershell) window.
 Medley 'native' is best for users who prefer to stay (almost) exclusively in the Windows environment.

 Medley on WSL and 'native' Medley both require 64-bit Windows 10/11.
-Medley Online will run on any Windows, providing that the browser is up-to-date..
+Medley Online will run on any Windows, providing that the browser is up-to-date.

 ### **1. Running Medley Online**